 Are facial paralysis and synkinesis identical?

-There is a lot of confusion about facial paralysis and facial synkinesis.
-Facial paralysis refers to the paralysis of one side of the face.
-In this instance, the nerves and muscles on one side of the face do not work or move at all.
-Comparatively, with synkinesis, the nerves have regenerated incorrectly.
-Dr. Azizzadeh refers to this as a mis-wiring because when the patient tries to smile, the wrong muscles are activated and are counteractive to a “normal smile.”
+Facial paralysis refers to paralysis of one side of the face.
+In this instance, the nerves and muscles on one side of the face do not work or move.
+With synkinesis, the nerves have regenerated incorrectly.
+Dr. Azizzadeh refers to this as a “mis-wiring.” and can be treated by synkinesis surgery.
+In this instance, when the patient tries to smile, the wrong muscles are activated and are counteractive to a “normal smile” but don’t worry, there are many Facial Synkinesis treatment options that Facial Paralysis Institute offers for this.

 Are Bell’s palsy and synkinesis identical?